 On February 19, 1957, the company brought another Al Smith band at Universal to back the Kool Gents, a doowop group under the sponsorship of DJ Herb Kent.
 But nothing from it was issued under that name.
 One side, "Mother's Son," was used as a flip for another Kool Gents side, but on both the group was disguised as The Delegates.
 Vee-Jay 243 was out right away in March.
 Apparently, however, a move was afoot to pull Dee Clark out of the Gents and make him a solo act.
 Two of the other sides were held for the Falcon launch, and Falcon 1002 came out under Clark's name.
 A fourth side from the date was never used.

 Far more obscure than Falcon 1000 is Falcon 1003, which our fragmentary sources tell us was by one Jerry Ross.
+It must have gotten a thumbs-down from every DJ the company sent it to.
 Has anyone seen a copy?